jacky-teo/OnlyArt/README.md

 ## User Scenarios / Walkthrough
 ### 1) Consumer Searches for Creator to Subscribe to
+1. Starting from **"xxx.html"*** page, the user...
-1. blablabla
+2. blablabla
-2. blebleble
+3. blebleble
-3. blublublu
+4. blublublu
-4. blobloblo
+5. blobloblo

 ### 2a) Create Subscription Request
   1. On the **"creator_info.html"** page, if a user is not subscribed to the creator, a subscribe button will be present.